MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 We tried to write questions in Dutch, but we found that the Dutch version of the questions are ambiguous, as the course materials are in English.
 Providing materials in English allows us to match the exam questions clearly with course materials.

+Exam is onsite.
+It is not allowed to do exams at home.

 The exam may have multiple-choice, passive-coding, and active-coding questions.
 The multiple-choice questions will be used to test your general knowledge of data science.
 The passive-coding questions are in the form of multiple-choice questions to test your coding knowledge.
 For example, we may put some code in the question description and ask you to select the option that best explains what the code is doing (or the expected output of the code).
 The active coding question is similar to the coding assignments.
-We will provide a mock-up exam for you to practice.
+We will provide only one mock-up exam before the mid-term exam for you to practice.

 :::{warning}
-You have to do the exams on-site.
-It is not allowed to do exams at home.
+The final exam and the resit will be more difficult than the mid-term exam, since you have more time to study the materials.
+The resit will be at least as difficult as the final exam.
 :::

 :::{warning}
-The final exam will be more difficult than the mid-term exam, since you have more time to study the materials.
+The University of Amsterdam owns the materials in this exam (e.g., the question sets), which means the materials are copyright-protected.
+You must keep the exam content confidential and are not allowed to copy or distribute the content in any form.
 :::

 #### Multiple-Choice Questions